felixcwj/face-deid-emotion-metrics/README.md

 ## Output

-The pipeline writes a single Excel workbook summarizing all files.
-The Final score column is bold and separated by thick borders so reviewers can quickly distinguish identity/style metrics from FER/DeepFace emotion metrics.
+The pipeline writes a single Excel workbook summarizing all files with the columns listed above.
+Each `.jpg` and `.mp4` appears as its own row, FaceNet/LPIPS/Final/FER/DeepFace values keep one decimal, the Final score column remains bold, Person count reflects the number of tracked identities in that file, and Duration is filled for videos only.

 ## Run on D:\RAPA from a fresh PowerShell 7 session